wellcomecollection/docs/rfcs/052-concepts-pipeline/README.md

 them.
 Later, we can add a stage to filter the concepts based on what we actually use.
 This will likely come after the end of the pipeline described in this document, and will copy all matching concepts from the index created here into a new index which will become the Concepts Index used by the Concepts API and Catalogue pipeline.

+## Random thoughts
+Wikidata Q166907 tells us that these two are the same:
+MeSH: D003027
+LCSH: sh85027252

+So, assuming we have a canonicalID of h3adp4ne for that same concept, when we encounter MeSH: D003027 or
+LCSH: sh85027252 in a Work, then the id_minter will assign h3adp4ne to it.

+The trouble is that there are two uniqueness constraints in the ID Minter DB, and both of them are used to ensure that the system works.
+Our canonicalids are the primary key, and collectively, the source identifier and scheme are the other uniqueness constraint.

+I think that what we will need is a prior step (and database) that handles sameAs relationships.

+id problems:
+1. How do we ensure that we don't coin new ids in the catalogue first, which would cause D003027 and sh85027252 get different canonicalIds?
+2. How do we work around the uniqueness constraints in the id minter db, such that D003027 and sh85027252 can both return the same canonicalId?
+3. How do we handle changes to sameAs relationships?
+4. (In Works) At the end of the pipeline, do we want to distinguish between concept ids added by cataloguers and those inherited by sameness?
+5. (In Works) How do we ensure changes like 3, above, are reflected?
+6. How do we mint an id for an object that doesnt' yet have an id?
+   1. By minting an id for it and seeing if it works.

+1 Can be solved by having a different format so that concepts in Works are not mintable until they have been through the sameAs step (and, in fact, if we're fetching them out of a DB at that point, why bother minting in Works, just go straight to having the canonicalID in there).

+In 2, the uniqueness constraints are really important for the way the existing minter works.
+I think this needs to be handled prior to, distinct from, or combined with minting in the concepts pipeline, to be stored in a separate database.

+This all points to the need for a minter service (passim).

+3 is a bit tricky:

+Day 1:
+D003027 = Q166907
+sh85027252 not present on Wikidata

+D003027 = canonical_id_1
+sh85027252 = canonical_id_2

+Day 2:
+D003027 = Q166907
+sh85027252 = Q166907

+Now we need to make sh85027252 = canonical_id_1

+Day 3:
+D003027 = not present on Wikidata - how do we detect that? sh85027252 = Q166907

+What happens now?

+I think there is something special about reading/importing changes from Wikidata.
+It has the power to shuffle records around in the concepts index.
+But unless we hold wikidata in its own right, we can't reliably do that shuffling.
+Hang about, why are we importing the other concept sources anyway, since all we need is their ids, which are in WD?
+WD is not complete.